temporalio/rules/CONTRIBUTING.md

 ### Creating a rule

 * Pick an available number in the range in the category for the rule.
-  * Ideally the next available number in sequence is used, but this is not required.
+  * The next available number in sequence should be used, but this is not required if there is a good reason not to.
     Don't overthink number ordering, rules within a category have no adjacent number grouping expectations.
 * Create a file at `rules/TMPRL<number>.md` for the rule document.
   * The `#` heading at the top of the file should be `# TMPRL<number> - <description>`.
   * The file may have the following sections but does not have to: